Raidez/rpgmz-plugins/README.md

 2. **EmotionAnywhere**
    This plugin allows you to display balloon icons on followers, adding more expressive interactions and enhancing the storytelling in your game.

+3. **AnimationPlayer**
+   Enables playing custom animations from external files, supporting formats like JSON and YAML for less repetition.

 Feel free to explore and integrate these plugins into your projects to *elevate* your RPG Maker MZ creations!